Short Answer

 Are Major Arcana cards always more important than Minor Arcana cards?

-No. They are usually heavier, but the Minor Arcana often explains how the major lesson is actually playing out in daily life.
+No. They are usually heavier and carry more developmental weight, but the Minor Arcana often explains how the major lesson is actually playing out in daily life.
+A reading with only Minor Arcana cards is not a shallow reading.
+It describes a situation with practical rather than archetypal pressure, which is often exactly what the question needs.

 What does it mean when a reading has many Major Arcana cards?